-As vividly illustrated by the boom and bust of the financial sector in the recent decade, innovations can spur rapid growth as well as declining standards, accumulated risk, and finally crises.
+We study the dynamics of an innovative industry in which agents learn about the likelihood of negative shocks.
+Managers can exert risk prevention effort to mitigate the consequences of shocks.
+If no shock occurs, confidence improves, attracting managers to the innovative sector.
+But, when confidence becomes high, inefficient managers exerting low risk-prevention effort also enter.
+This stimulates growth, while reducing risk prevention.
+The longer the boom, the larger the losses if a shock occurs.
+Although these dynamics arise in the first-best, asymmetric information generates excessive entry of inefficient managers, earning informational rents, inflating the innovative sector, and increasing its vulnerability.
+(JEL D82, D86, G01, G2) As vividly illustrated by the boom and bust of the financial sector in the recent decade, innovations can spur rapid growth, as well as declining standards, accumulated risk, and finally crises.
 The goal of this paper is to shed light on the dynamics of innovations and risk.
-Innovations, by their very nature, are initially untested.
-Market participants are initially uncertain about the strength, potential and workings of an innovation.4 They progressively learn about it.
+Innovations are, by their very nature, initially untested.
+Market participants are initially uncertain about the strength, potential, and workings of an innovation.1 They progressively learn about it.
 Innovative resecuritization techniques offer a good illustration of initial uncertainty and the scope for learning.
-Collateralized Debt Obligations of Asset Backed Securities offered new ways to reallocate risk, potentially enhancing risk sharing and liquidity.
-But the reliability and effectiveness of this innovation was not fully clear ex-ante.
-It depended, in particular, on the degree of correlation between the property markets in different American cities, a parameter about which there was uncertainty.
-Awareness of uncertainty about the strength of financial innovations was displayed in a "School Brief" published in The Economist, in 1999,

-"Some of the new financial technologies are, in effect, efforts to bottle up considerable uncertainties.
+Collateralized debt obligations of asset backed securities offered new ways to reallocate risk, potentially enhancing risk sharing and liquidity.
+But the reliability and effectiveness of this innovation was not fully clear ex ante.
+It depended, in particular, on the degree of correlation between the property markets in different American cities, a parameter for which there was uncertainty.
+Awareness of uncertainty about the strength of financial innovations was displayed in a "School Brief" published in 1999 by The Economist: "Some of the new financial technologies are, in effect, efforts to bottle up considerable uncertainties.
 If they work, the world economy will be more stable.
-If not, an economic disaster might ensue."
-Quoted in The Economist, September 7th, 2013, page 57 the productivity of all projects in the innovative sector.
+If not, an economic disaster might ensue." (qtd in The Economist, September 7, 2013, 57).

+Motivated by these stylized facts, we study uncertainty and learning about the fragility of an innovative industry, that is, the likelihood that it is hit by negative shock.
+More precisely, we assume that, with some probability the innovation is strong, whereas with the complementary probability it is weak.
+When the innovation is weak, there is a significant risk of negative aggregate shocks, reducing the productivity of all projects in the innovative sector.
 When the innovation is strong, the likelihood of such negative shocks is lower.
 As long as there is no aggregate shock, confidence in the strength of the innovation increases.
 This leads to an increase in the size of the innovative sector.
-In contrast, when negative shocks occur, this generates pessimism and leads to a decline in the size of the innovative sector.5
+In contrast, when negative shocks occur, this generates pessimism and leads to a decline in the size of the innovative sector.2